Wet market: Mexico

-Some traditional Mexican open-air markets called tianguis, such as the Mercado Margarita Maza de Juárez in Oaxaca, are separated into a wet market (zona húmeda) and a dry market (zona seca).
-A 2002 study observed a trend that Mexican consumers, especially those in the middle class, increasingly prefer supermarkets for beef purchases as opposed to traditional wet markets.
-In 2014, a study of Mexican beef retail also noted an ongoing transition from traditional full-service wet markets to self-service meat display cases in supermarkets.
+Some traditional Mexican open-air markets called tianguis, such as the Mercado Margarita Maza de Juárez in Oaxaca, are separated into a fresh food section (zona húmeda) and a dry goods section (zona seca).
+A 2002 study observed a trend that Mexican consumers, especially those in the middle class, increasingly prefer supermarkets for beef purchases as opposed to traditional markets.
+In 2014, a study of Mexican beef retail also noted an ongoing transition from traditional full-service markets to self-service meat display cases in supermarkets.

 In Mexico, conflicts between traditional and modern retailers are handled at the municipal and state levels.
-Some local zoning rules, such as those in the central districts of Mexico City and Morelia, have prohibited wet markets from operating in urban districts without providing further assistance to the retailers.
+Some local zoning rules, such as those in the central districts of Mexico City and Morelia, have prohibited traditional markets from operating in urban districts without providing further assistance to the retailers.

 United States

-In April 2020, The Hill reported that wet markets were still operating in the United States and that animal rights activists were calling for the closure of wet markets, in addition to their existing calls to close live animal markets and factory farms.
+In April 2020, The Hill reported that markets selling live animals were still operating in the United States and that animal rights activists were calling for the closure of such markets, in addition to their existing calls to close factory farms.

-Wet markets were common in New York City until refrigeration became commonplace in the 20th century.
-From the 1990s to 2020, the number of live animal wet markets in New York City nearly doubled.
-As of 2020, there are more than 80 wet markets in New York City that stock live animals and slaughter them on-demand for customers.
-They are mostly poultry markets located in outer-borough immigrant communities where they are culturally significant and pose low public health risks relative to wildlife markets and other types of exotic wet markets.
+Fresh food markets were common in New York City until refrigeration became commonplace in the 20th century.
+From the 1990s to 2020, the number of live animal markets in New York City nearly doubled.
+As of 2020, there are more than 80 markets in New York City that stock live animals and slaughter them on-demand for customers.
+They are mostly poultry markets located in outer-borough immigrant communities where they are culturally significant and pose low public health risks relative to wildlife markets and other types of exotic markets.